offen/deployment/README.md

 As we update Offen on a rolling basis to keep up with development, we use a remote git repository on the VPS to handle updates.

-When pushing to `master`, CircleCI will relay the changes to a git repository on `offen.offen.dev`.
+When pushing to `master`, CI will relay the changes to a git repository on `offen.offen.dev`.
 There, a `post-receive` hook will trigger an update of the running service via the following script:

 ```sh
 #!/bin/bash